nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/mosh_django_tutorial.md

 def say_hello(request):
     """
-    This is a 'View' function that can do anything you want it to do as long as it's properly defined.
+    This is a view function that can do anything you want it to do as long as it's properly defined.
 For example, you can write a function to
     * Pull data from a database